 - Raised Voices: Lebanese have few reservations about yelling to make themselves heard and often speak with impassioned, loud voices.
 That being said, a raised voice is not always a sign of anger but rather an expression of a genuine feeling.
 A Lebanese falling silent or quiet is a stronger indication that they are seriously upset than when they argue at boisterous volumes.

 - Language Style: Lebanese speak eloquently, often using quite verbose, theatrical and intense language.
 To an Australian, this communication style can feel overly exaggerated or pretentiously imposing, but it is not intended that way.

-- : Communication is indirect in Lebanon and one’s express point is generally reached in a roundabout way.
+- Indirect Communication: Communication is in Lebanon and one’s express point is generally reached in a roundabout way.
 The theatrics in mannerisms sometimes distract from the conversation, often causing it to digress.
 The Lebanese commonly try to interrelate subjects or merge discussion with other thoughts they have.
-If you are looking for a concise answer, ask direct questions that require an explicit answer.
+If you are looking for a concise answer, ask questions that require an explicit answer.